Isle of Sark

 My thanks also go to John, Bo (Jack Russel) Graham for taking us fishing for scallops and jumping back into the water to film some underwater shots.
 He also made us ceviche of bass and scallops on the boat on the way back to harbour, how wonderfully fresh.

 Andrew for his Bean Jar, recipe below, a simple Sark dish of haricot beans, pork shoulder or trotter, bay leaves, onion and water, then cooked for 10 -12 hours, how delicious it was.
-Elsie, cooked me a Gache Melee Bramley apple suet cake with thick unpasteurised island cream, how delicious it was.
-Alex and Helen (owners of the Stocks) kindly lent us their house, orchard and garden so we could film these unusual Sark dishes.
+Elsie cooked me a Gache Melee Bramley apple suet cake with thick unpasteurised island cream; how delicious it was.
+Alex and Helen (owners of the Stocks) kindly lent us their house, orchard, and garden to film these unusual Sark dishes.

-Zoe, the secretary at the Autumn fare, who let us film the awards being presented and then let me taste many cakes, scones and biscuits.
+Zoe, the secretary at the Autumn fair, let us film the awards being presented and then let me taste many cakes, scones and biscuits.

-Driver Phillip and George, who loves vanilla ice cream I discovered, the lovely horse who let us film in and about then island, their patience was amazing
+I discovered that driver Phillip and George, who loves vanilla ice cream, found the lovely horse and let us film it around the island.
+His patience was amazing.

 I cooked John’s Sark scallops with Bramley apple sauce and black pudding for my guests to say thank you, all washed down with Jim’s local ginger wine.